-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-1.8 Action: Professional Development to Support English Learners and LTELs Need: Scope: Schoolwide 2.1 Action: Career and college-readiness for English Learners, low-income and foster youth students Need: Some of our lowest career and college-readiness rates are among the English learners, low-income and foster youth student groups who are all below the state average of 16.3% for graduates completing a CTE pathway.
-They were also below the state average of 43.8% completing A-G courses.
-Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide We expect that these actions will have a positive impact on work completion rates.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+2.1 Action: Career and college-readiness for English Learners, low-income and foster youth students Need: Some of our lowest career and college-readiness rates are among the English learners, LTELs, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+They were also below the state average of 44.5% completing A-G courses. the state average for completing A-G and CTE was 11.1%.
+Our English learners, LTELs, low-income, and foster youth students, need to be prepared to pursue a career or attend a college.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-To address this need, our counselors will work closely with teachers to ensure all students complete a college and career course.
-All 11 and 12-grade students will complete a college course.
-In addition, all 12th will also be expected to complete an additional college course depending on their field of course study.
-We will increase the number of students participating in CNA, Dental Assistant, Business, Child Development, and Career Exploration Pathways.
-The school will also increase student and family involvement in College and Career days and connect students with WIOA to receive job training and placement.
-Additional field trips will be planned for career exploration.
+Scope: Schoolwide field trips will be planned for career exploration.
 Upon enrollment, our students start to engage in career inventory, exploration and professional skills, in order to align their interests into either CTE or other secondary education.
-We take into consideration local employment opportunities and student interests to help guide students into coursework that is valuable.
-Support personnel, We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
+We take into consideration local employment opportunities and We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We will also consider input from the parents, students and teachers.